 Michele R. Eaddy joined Thrun Law Firm in 2001 after more than 10 years of legal experience representing school districts.
-Her practice at Thrun focuses primarily in the areas of special education, student issues, labor and employment, and general school law.
+Her practice at Thrun focuses primarily in the areas of special education, student issues, and general school law.
 Michele received her Juris Doctor from the University of Illinois College of Law in Urbana Champaign in 1988 and her undergraduate degree from the University of Michigan in Ann Arbor in 1985.

 As a proud graduate of the University of Michigan living in Spartan country, Michele is active in the UM Club of Greater Lansing having served as a past president, board member, and regional clubs council representative to the UM Alumni Association.
 She also served as a past chairperson and board member of the Boys & Girls Club of Lansing and was named the Boys & Girls Club of Lansing’s Volunteer of the Year in 2001.

 Michele lives in the Lansing area with her husband and daughter.